-Here's another ASWB exam content outline item worth a look: Factors influencing self-image (e.g., culture, race, religion/spirituality, age, disability, trauma).
+Here's a ASWB exam content outline item worth another look: Factors influencing self-image (e.g., culture, race, religion/spirituality, age, disability, trauma).
 The e.g. is helpful here because otherwise just about everything is a factor that influences self-image.
 Let's dig in and then look at how this material may appear on the social work licensing exam.

 The Factors